 I'm renting a property - is it my landlord's responsibility to get rid of Japanese knotweed?

 Check your contract to see whether you are responsible for the removal of Japanese knotweed.
 Some landlords may put clauses into contracts that agree the tenant is responsible for removing invasive plant species.
-They may assist you with the task due to the aggressive nature of the plant and the potential damage their property.
+They may assist you with the task due to the aggressive nature of the plant and the potential damage to their property.

 Call us today on 029 2039 7554 to arrange a free weed removal consultation, or get in touch for more help and advice on clearing Japanese knotweed.